What is a Release?

 In the context of product or software development, the term release candidate is often used.
 It refers to the version status before the release.
 It is the result of a phase in the software development process.
 The official release in the development process turns a candidate into a release, either a minor or a major release.
 In the course of a bugfixing, the term release candidate is not used.

-The provision of releases
+The deployment of releases

-How are releases made available to customers and interested parties?
-The provision of a new one is planned and implemented in Release Management in many organisations.
+The provision of a new one is planned and implemented in release management in many organisations.
 Release Management typically creates a release plan and uses it to plan the scope, content and timing of minor and major versions.
 If required, it also implements emergency releases at short notice.
 Release Management can also be responsible for maintaining change logs or providing keys for releasing features.

 The actual provision of releases varies: are these existing customers with corresponding maintenance and service agreements or new customers?
 Today, existing customers with service agreements usually receive new versions (i.e. emergency, minor or major releases) automatically.
 Depending on the system or software architecture and/or marketing, new customers receive either the latest major release with a purchase followed by possible minor or emergency versions, or directly the latest minor one.